pactflow/docs.pactflow.io/website/docs/docs/permissions/permissions.md

 Note that "manage" permissions cover both read and write operations.

+## ai:*
+Provides access to all AI-related features, including all future permissions created under the `ai:` scope.

+## ai:generation:*
+Can generate Pact tests from all current and future supported inputs.

+## ai:generation:openapi
+Can generate Pact tests based on user-provided OpenAPI descriptions.

+## ai:generation:code
+Can generate Pact tests based on user-provided client code.

+## ai:generation:request-response
+Can generate Pact tests based on recorded request-response pairs.

 ## authentication_settings:manage

 Manage authentication settings, such as configuring SSO via Github or Google.